 The fair is recommended for families, or couples, anyone with an appreciation for the best, most unique gifts available anywhere.
 Daily music shows are included with the price of admission featuring contemporary country, bluegrass, and your favorite gospel tunes at 12 and 3 daily.

 Concessions are available for sale through the Gatlinburg Convention Center.

 Our Fairs this year are July 8-17 and October 13-30, 2022.
 The Gatlinburg Craftsmen’s Fair usually takes most of the day to see.
-For October 2020, multi-day tickets upgrades are included free at the Craftsmen’s Fair office located at the end of aisle 500.
+Multi-day tickets upgrades are included free at the Craftsmen’s Fair office located at the end of aisle 500.
 Just bring your photo ID and we will make you a ticket to keep for the duration of the current fair.